-For those who are new to the concept of intersectionality, we recommend watching Kimberlé Crenshaw's TED Talk.
+For those who are new to the concept of intersectionality, we recommend watching Kimberlé Crenshaw's TED Talk, "The Urgency of Intersectionality."

 No person has a single discrete identity, just as how it would be inaccurate to say Lara is only a woman, or only a racialized person, or only LGBTQ2+.
 Everyone has a culmination of multiple identities that makes them who they are.

 Engage this diagram and consider all the identities that you possess!
 We suspect you'll find more than one.